 Dave has been instrumental at the Provincial level with CCBC in the development and roll out of the new NCCP LTAD coaching certification program, delivering dozens of workshops and evaluations.
 He collaborated on the NCCP LTAD Manual and developed the periodicity and strength modules.
 He also facilitated First Nations health and well being workshops drawing upon the LTAD model.
 In 2013 he joined the board of the Vancouver Island Mountain Sports Society and in 2014 was appointed to the Cross Country Canada high performance committee, a role he was really looking forward getting involved in.

 Prior to his tenure at SNSC Dave was Head Coach of the Rocky Mountain Racers (2001 to 2004), Head Coach for the Laurentian Nordics Ski club (1991 to 2000), and Head Coach and Instructor at Laurentian University (1996 to 2000).
 Previous to coaching, Dave work for a short period of time as a paramedic, and he competed as a professional triathlete, representing Canada three times at the World Ironman Championships in Hawaii among other international events.
-He is the 1995 Champion Iron Man Canada, winner and course record holder of 1997 Lake Geode International Trialthlon and a member of the 5 man winning team of the 1996 – 24 hours of Adrenaline Mountain Bike Race in Barrie Ontario.
+He is a 1995 age group Champion Ironman Canada, winner and course record holder of 1997 Lake Geode International Triathlon and a member of the 5 man winning team of the 1996 – 24 hours of Adrenaline Mountain Bike Race in Barrie Ontario.

 Dave held a number of professional qualifications, affiliations and credentials that he was proud of: